 - Minimums: "A six (6) hour daily minimum guarantee shall apply on all days in which an employee reports to work and is put to work except for the days a show is open and operating, the first and or to work and is put to work except for the days a show is open and operating, the first and or last day of move in, the first and or last day of move out, weather cancellations, or other conditions beyond the control of the employer.
 On those days in which the six (6) hour guarantee does not apply the minimum guarantee shall be four (4) hours."

 - Labor for Vendors: GES is concerned with providing a consistent labor force to vendors.
-Vendors (who are GES's primary customers) are rather insistent on GES providing the same people for the entire setup AND teardown of their booths.
+Vendors (who are GES's primary customers) are insistent that GES provide the same people for the entire setup AND teardown of their booths.
 Some vendors have gone to other labor suppliers rather than GES to ensure they get the same labor force throughout, which means GES loses clients and WE lose work to other (often non-union) competitors.

 To address this, employees who are available for the entire event, both the In AND the Out, will receive preference for placement with vendors, and will receive preferential placement on a call regardless of Union or Hiring Hall status.
 In other words, a Permit or over hire worker working for a vendor who is available for the entire in-and-out will, by contract, receive precedence for callbacks over a Journeyman not working for a vendor.